Burn Advocates Network: Operations

 Today there are approximately 60 burn camps worldwide, 31 of them based in the United States and registered at the International Association of Burn Camps.
 Burn camps typically include accommodation, offer various activities such as arts and crafts, cooking sessions and drumming circles, and are tuition-free for campers.
-The age of participants varies from 6-18 and the number of participants from 15-100.
+The age of participants varies from 6-18 and the number of participants from 15 to 100.
 Several academic studies have demonstrated that burn survivors who participated in burn camps experienced decreased isolation, improved self-esteem and improved social skills.

 BAN also initiated the DR & Haiti Burn Care Network, which seeks to improve burn care and treatment in the region.
 Since 2010, BAN has treated over 200 burn survivors through 6 medical missions, distributed over 50,000 tons of medical supplies and equipment, and sponsored several surgeons on medical exchange programs.
 In order to improve communication between aid workers and local victims, BAN launched the iOS app "French Creole for Aid Workers" in 2011.